 Here is a summary of the canny edge detection algorithm-

-The input image is smoothened, Sobel filter is applied to detect the edges of the image.
-Then we apply non-max suppression where the local maximum pixels in the gradient direction are retained, and the rest are suppressed.
-We apply thresholding to remove pixels below a certain threshold and retain the pixels above a certain threshold to remove edges that could be formed due to noise.
+First, we smooth the input image and apply the Sobel filter to detect the edges.
+Then, we use non-max suppression to retain the local maximum pixels in the gradient direction while suppressing the rest.
+Next, we apply thresholding to remove pixels below a certain threshold and retain those above it, eliminating edges that could form due to noise.
 Later we apply hysteresis tracking to make a pixel strong if any of the 8 neighboring pixels are strong.

 Now, we will discuss each step in detail.